 - A. Plans show location of fixtures and equipment and are intended to depict the general intent of the work in scope, layout and quality of workmanship.
 They are not intended to show in minute detail every or all accessories intended for the purpose of executing the work, but it is understood that such details are a part of this work. - B. Where Drawings and Specifications conflict, it shall be the responsibility of this Contractor to bring such conflict to the attention of the Architect/Engineer for clarification.
-In general, the Architectural Drawings shall take precedence over the Mechanical Drawings with reference to building construction.
-All changes from the Drawings necessary to make the work conform with the building as constructed and to fit the work of other trades or to conform to the rules of authorities having jurisdiction, shall be made by the Contractor at his own expense. - C. Keep a record of the locations of concealed work and of any field changes in Contract Drawings and Specifications for each trade and, upon completion of the job, supply "As-Built" Drawings and Specifications showing in pencil on sepia reproducibles, any deviations from the original Drawings, indicating in the Specifications each manufacturer's name underlined or inserted whose product was used on the job.
-These Drawings shall indicate dimensions of buried utility lines from building walls.
-One set of sepia reproducibles of the original tracings will be furnished upon request for this purpose. - D. Where equipment is used other than manufacturers specified, the Sub-Contractor shall request approval to substitute materials and/or products as indicated and defined herein.
-Provide four (4) copies of materials and equipment for approval, for items requiring submittals.
+Refer to Supplementary Conditions, Paragraph 1.2.
+In general, the Architectural Drawings shall take precedence over the Plumbing Drawings with reference to building construction.
+All changes from the Drawings necessary to make the work conform with the building as constructed and to fit the work of other trades or to conform to the rules of authorities having jurisdiction, shall be made by the Contractor at his own expense. - C. Keep a record of the locations of concealed work and of any field changes in Contract Drawings and Specifications for each trade and, upon completion of the job.
+Refer to Specification Section Contract Closeout for requirements.